Close

 We also have 24/7 help available, online tools, and a self-referral form to our services:

-We also encourage you before coming to the University of Sunderland to make us aware of any disabilities you might have, our disability team will look to support you throughout your university experience.
+We also encourage you to make us aware of any disabilities you might have before you travel to to the UK.
+Our disability team will support you throughout your university experience.
 You can find information about support HERE

 If you require support outside of office hours while at university, there is support available from our Overnight Team.
 Support workers offer support to all students from 6.30pm-6.30am, 7 nights a week by calling: 0191 515 2451.
 All calls are free and confidential.
 More information about the service can be found HERE.

-It is useful to bring with you any medical and vaccination records from your home country in order to share with your GP, once you have registered.
-Providing these records will assist your UK GP with your medical care.
-We also advise you to bring any prescribed medication from home, enough to last around 2 months, until you have registered with a GP.
+It is useful to bring with you any medical and vaccination records from your home country to share with your doctor.
+Providing these records will assist your doctor with your medical care.
+We also advise you to bring any prescribed medication from home, enough to last around 2 months, until you have registered with a doctor and can arrange new prescriptions.

 If you’d like to discuss a minor health problem (e.g., cold or flu) you can get free, confidential advice at a pharmacy.
 Many pharmacies are open late and at weekends too, which can be very useful if you need advice when your General Practitioner (Doctor) is closed.